Jacksonmills/jem-ui/README.md

 ## Quick Start

-Use the Shadcn CLI to directly add components to your project:
+Use the shadcn CLI to directly add components to your project:

 ### With pnpm (recommended)